-Lisa Kereszi was born in 1973 in Pennsylvania and grew up in Suburban Philadelphia to a father who ran the family auto junkyard and to a mother who owned an antique shop.
+Lisa Kereszi was born in 1973 in Pennsylvania and grew up outside Philadelphia to a father who ran the family auto junkyard and to a mother who owned an antique shop.
 In 1995 she graduated from Bard College with a Bachelor of Arts, finally settling on a concentration in Photography after double-majoring in that and in Literature/Creative Writing.

 Kereszi lives and works in New Haven.